-- o A website based on studies done BC can help inform you and your client and can be found here. - All parents experience intrusive thoughts.
+- o A website based on studies done in BC can help inform you and your client on Intrusive Thoughts and can be found here. - All parents experience intrusive thoughts.
 It is thought to be an evolutionary trait to help parents be hypervigilant and prevent dangerous situations. - o Thoughts can be silly, scary, or disturbing.
 Thoughts can include unintentional harm coming to them or their children, or intentional harm coming to themselves or their children.
 Some thoughts can seem very real. - Unwanted intrusive thoughts are just that, unwanted.
 The thoughts can bring anxiety to the person having them in fear that the thought alone will come true.
 This is not true.
 Research has shown less incidence of harm coming to children of people having intrusive thoughts. - These thoughts can predispose obsessive compulsive disorder and/or contribute to disturbed sleep if they are occurring excessively and are difficult to 'turn off'.
-By assessing the individual experience and disruptions to their life, treatment and follow-up can be tailored accordingly. - Postpartum Psychosis is a rare and serious complication that involves the new parent experiencing hallucinations and delusions (things that aren't true to reality) that come and go with being lucid.
-These episodes include wanting to harm themselves or their newborn or someone else. - With a history of bipolar disorder postpartum psychosis is more likely.
-Onset occurs with the drop in pregnancy hormones within days to weeks of giving birth, or when breastfeeding is weaned. - It is important to let support people know about warning signs and the importance of not leaving the person alone and seeking medical care immediately such as the emergency department
+By assessing the individual experience and disruptions to their life, treatment and follow-up can be tailored accordingly. - Postpartum Psychosis is a rare and serious complication that involves the new parent experiencing hallucinations and delusions (things that aren't true to reality) that alternate with periods of lucidity.
+The psychotic episodes rarely but can include wanting to harm themselves or their newborn or someone else. - With a history of bipolar disorder postpartum psychosis is more likely.
+Onset occurs with the drop in pregnancy hormones within days to weeks of giving birth, or when breastfeeding is weaned.

+It is important to let support people know about warning signs and the importance of not leaving the person alone while medical care is sought immediately such as the emergency department.